|

 graduates on to Ivy League colleges.
 I suspect he started there in

+kindergarten but I have no direct evidence of this.
 In early 1939 Bud's father, C. Earl Hulburd, plead guilty to

 embezzlement and was sentenced to 10 years in prison, an event which was